Mean-field approximation, Gibbs relaxation, and cross estimates: Introduction

 where $\{(X^{i,N},V^{i,N})\}_{1 \le i \le N}$ is the set of particle positions and velocities in the phase space $\Xd:=\R^d\times\R^d$, where~$\{B^i\}_i$ are independent and identically distributed $d$-dimensional Brownian motions, where $K$ is a bounded force kernel,

 where $A$ is a uniformly convex confining potential,

 where $\beta > 0$ is a given constant, and where $\kappa > 0$ is a coupling parameter describing the strength of interactions.
-Throughout, we shall assume $\kappa$ to be small enough (independently of $N$) so as to ensure good enough properties of the mean-field dynamics --- in particular, the uniqueness of the invariant measure.
-For the overdamped dynamics, some partial results can be obtained without this smallness condition; see Section~\ref{sec:extensions} below.
+We shall primarily assume $\kappa$ to be small enough (independently of $N$) to guarantee good properties of the mean-field dynamics --- in particular, the uniqueness of the invariant measure.
+For the overdamped dynamics, however, we also establish partial results that remain valid for arbitrary coupling strengths; see Section~\ref{sec:extensions} below.